๐Ÿ“ŠHonors Statistics

 Why This Matters

-In statistics, everything starts with understanding your data—and that means knowing what type of variable you're working with.
+In statistics, everything starts with understanding your data, and that means knowing what type of variable you're working with.
 The type of variable determines which statistical tests you can use, how you should display your data, and what conclusions you can draw.
-You're being tested on your ability to classify variables correctly because choosing the wrong analysis for your data type is one of the most common mistakes in statistics.
+Classifying variables correctly matters because choosing the wrong analysis for your data type is one of the most common mistakes in statistics.

 This topic connects directly to data collection, graphical displays, measures of center and spread, correlation, and regression.
-When you see a free-response question asking you to "describe the distribution" or "justify your choice of test," your answer depends on correctly identifying variable types.
-Don't just memorize definitions—know how each variable type behaves and what it allows (or doesn't allow) you to calculate.
+When a question asks you to "describe the distribution" or "justify your choice of test," your answer depends on correctly identifying variable types.
+Don't just memorize definitions.
+Know how each variable type behaves and what it allows (or doesn't allow) you to calculate.

 Categorical vs. Quantitative: The First Split